huggingface/lighteval/docs/source/saving_results.md

 ## Pushing results to Tensorboard

-You can push the results to Tensorboard by setting the `--push_results_to_tensorboard`.
+You can push the results to Tensorboard by setting `--push_to_tensorboard`.

 ## How to load and investigate details